MY INTERESTS

 1988 to Present

-From 1975 to 1980, mainly viewing the Moon and brighter planets of the solar system.
+From 1975 to 1980, I mainly viewed the Moon and brighter planets of the solar system.

 From 1980 to 1988, my teen years interfered with this interest.